The Best Neuropathy Supplements

 3. Proper Dosage

-A major problem with alternative medications is the issue with the right dosage.
-Under-dosing renders the drug ineffective while over-dosing may cause unwanted problems.
+A major problem with alternatives like supplements is finding the clinically effective dosage for every ingredient.
+Under-dosing renders the nutrient ineffective while over-dosing may cause unwanted problems.
 Determine the proper dosage becomes more complex when the ingredients used in the supplement are not scientifically proven such as herbs.

 4. Backed by Clinical Studies

-A proper supplement should have clinically proven ability to help in the management and even cure of neuropathy symptoms.
+A proper supplement should have clinically proven ability to help in the management and long term healing of neuropathy symptoms.
 The next section of this guide offers a list of micronutrients and natural herbs that have clinical backing on their effectiveness to counter neuropathy.
 An effective supplement will have most of them as its ingredients.

 There are 4 major ingredients that support nerve health making them the most important components in a neuropathy supplement.
 They are: